Xbox 360 technical problems: History

 "...here's what we have to do: we need to FedEx an empty box to a customer who had a problem - they would call us up - with a FedEx return label to send your box, and then we would FedEx it back to them and fix it. ...
 I always remember $240m of that was FedEx. ...
 It was sickening.
 I was doing a lot of interviews. ...
 We couldn't figure it out. ...
 There was a theory.
 We had changed our solder, which is the way you put the GPU and the fans, to lead-free. ...
 We think it was somehow the heat coming off the GPU was drying out some of the solder, and it wasn't the normal stuff we'd used, because we had to meet European Standards and take the lead out. ...
 He said, 'what's it going to cost?'
 I remember taking a deep breath, looking at Robbie, and saying, 'we think it's $1.15bn, Steve.'
 He said, 'do it.'
 There was no hesitation. ...
 If we hadn't made that decision there and then, and tried to fudge over this problem, then the Xbox brand and Xbox One wouldn't exist today."

+While Peter Moore theorized that cracking lead-free solder was the issue, the same solder was applied to attach the CPU, and the CPU did not have any issues.
+This was an early theory which was later proven incorrect.

 In July 2007 Moore published an open letter recognizing the console's problems, as well as announcing a three-year warranty from the original date of purchase for every Xbox 360 console that experienced the "general hardware failure" (Red Ring) issue.
 That October a class action lawsuit was brought against Microsoft due to the problems the console had with disc scratching, which could render games unplayable.
 The case was lengthy and worked through the court system over the following decade, with litigation focusing on the validity of class certification.
 In 2017 the matter was decided by the United States Supreme Court in Microsoft Corp. v.
 Baker, which settled in favor of Microsoft.